 Along with a massage, it is best to use some kind of a moisturizer to help the process.
 Our feet normally become dry and hard due to all the walking and they’re not always as soft as a baby’s.
 So for the massage to be successful, we need a slippery agent to help the healing process.

 It is best to use a cream that is a body lotion or sometimes baby oil works too.
 While massaging, use a small amount to help loosen up the muscles.
-It is really effective especially in the treatment of top of foot pain.

 Well there you go; these are no doubt the simplest home remedies for foot pain.
 We all work hard and let our feet pay for it but this will no more happen because these remedies are very simple and effective.
 The key is to loosen the muscles and restore the nerve endings to their normal for maximum results.
 The best remedy is massaging and it is also the most relieving one.